 The Best Ways to Get Matted Hair Untangled

 How do you untangle severely matted hair?

 Ultimately, you’ll have the most luck with unmatting tangled hair by using conditioning treatments.
 As noted above, conditioner plays a key role in both the quick and painless ways to unmat hair.
 You may also choose to use hair oils to help hydrate the hair and make it easier to detangle.

-Using a detangling brush or comb, in conjunction with a wide-toothed comb to help separate hair is also highly beneficial.
+Using a detangling brush or comb, in conjunction with a wide tooth comb to help separate hair is also highly beneficial.
 It keeps the process from being excessively painful and makes it the detangling process happen much more quickly.

-Keep in mind, though, that the time it takes to untangle matted hair often depends entirely on the severity of the mat and the condition of the hair itself.
+Keep in mind, though, that the time it takes to untangle hair that is matted often depends entirely on the severity of the mat and the condition of the hair itself.
 Matted hair that is relatively healthy, for instance, will be much easier to detangle than hair that is unhealthy, thin or brittle.

 Other Solutions for Matted Hair

 If you’re also wondering how to get rid of matted hair clumps, here are more tips.

 Another solution we haven’t discussed for getting rid of matted hair is to cut it out.
 While many individuals dislike the idea of cutting their hair, you may need to cut away excessively matted hair.
 Often, severely matted hair is already significantly damaged, making it prone to matting again in the future.

 Cutting away matted sections of hair and keeping hair shorter in length, can reduce the chances of matting over time.